Neighbors scour woods with golf carts, ORVs looking for missing elderly woman

 On Tuesday, Roderick and others searched for several hours, taking a break only when the MSP brought in a helicopter and an infrared camera to attempt to locate Stark.

-Roderick said Little Caesars Pizza offered to donate food to the search party on Tuesday.
+Roderick said Little Caesers Pizza offered to donate food to the search party on Tuesday.

 "It's how things used to be," Roderick said in regard to neighbors and the community banding together to help one of their own.